 Ebanga (mAb114) Antibody Description

-Ebanga (Ansuvimab-zykl), a human monoclonal antibody, for the treatment for Zaire ebolavirus (Ebolavirus) infection in adults and children.
+Ebanga (Ansuvimab) is a human monoclonal antibody for treating Zaire ebolavirus (Ebolavirus) infection in adults and children.
 Ebanga (mAb114) is a human IgG1 MAb targeted to the Zaire ebolavirus (EBOV) glycoprotein, available in a lyophilized form.

 The US Food and Drug Administration (FDA) issued authorization for Ebanga on December 21, 2020.

 Ebanga (mAb114) is a single monoclonal antibody that binds to the Zaire ebolavirus surface protein's core receptor binding domain, preventing the virus from infecting human cells.
 It was isolated from the blood of a survivor of the 1995 Ebola virus disease outbreak in the Democratic Republic of Congo.

 The Vaccine Research Center developed Ebanga (mAb114) with support from the U.S. NIH and the Defense Advanced Projects Agency.

 Wendy Holman, CEO and co-founder of Ridgeback, said in a press statement issued on December 22, 2020: 'the true heroes are the patients and their families who allowed themselves to be carried away from their homes – not knowing if they would ever return – to enroll in a randomized controlled trial at the Ebola treatment centers during the 2018-2020 Ebola outbreak in the DRC.
 Your trust and belief in science, innovation, and the people caring for you have transformed Ebola forever.
 Thanks to you, Ebola is now a treatable disease.'